Coffee Shop Floor Plan

 Toast | BUILT FOR RESTAURANTS

-Coffee shops aren’t just about chill vibes and cozy spaces – your restaurant floor plan should be intuitive and accessible to all guests.
-Many states require business owners to submit blueprints for building permits.
+Coffee shops aren’t just about chill vibes and cozy spaces – your coffee shop floor plan should be easy to navigate and aesthetically pleasing.
+If you’re about to create your first coffee shop, you’ll have to abide by regulations since your state will expect you to submit blueprints for building permits.

 icon RESOURCE